Home > Hub article > College – Making the Right Choice

 - Range of courses

-- Is the course practical and hands-on
+- Is the course practical and hands-on?

-- Does the course lead to qualifications
+- Does the course lead to qualifications?

-- What’s covered on each programme – what are the modules
+- What’s covered on each programme

-- Do students get a choice about how their course is made up
+- Do students get a choice about how their course is made up?

 - Flexibility of the course

-- Is it gentle and adaptable or more full on/busy
+- Is it gentle and adaptable or more full on/busy?

-- Can work be brought to them
+- Can work be brought to them?

-- If your yp is on an SLD programme but cooking, which they like, isn’t on that programme but it is available in other streams, can they have it included
+- If your yp is on an SLD programme but cooking, which they like, isn’t on that programme but it is available in other streams, can they have it included?

-- What happens if they don’t do well in the mornings
+- What happens if they don’t do well in the mornings?

-- How are young people supported to make choices
+- How are young people supported to make choices?

-- Experience of alternative communication – Is this embedded in the school day
+- Experience of alternative communication – is this embedded in the school day?

 How are courses structured?